 Recent reported cases include:

-QS v RS & Anor EWHC 2470 (Fam) (10 October 2016)Residence and recognition of foreign adoption order.
+QS v RS & Anor EWHC 2470 (Fam) (10 October 2016) - A residence and recognition of foreign adoption order.

-Family finance & property
+Family Finance & Property

 Andrew regularly represents parties in international relocation cases and cases which give rise to the jurisdiction of the English court, either as a part of abduction proceedings or as a prelude to a relocation application.
 Andrew has a particular interest in international adoption and recently acted in a ground-breaking case which involved the common law recognition of a foreign adoption order which engaged the HRA.